 - Overall ease

-Preventing pregnancy is the crucial factor and permanent contraception procedures range in effectiveness anywhere between 98 and 99.8 percent.
+Preventing pregnancy is the crucial factor and contraception procedures range in effectiveness anywhere between 98 and 99.8 percent.
 It’s unequivocally more effective than temporary methods like condoms or a diaphragm.

 Who is permanent contraception for?

-Normally, permanent contraception is for women who have decided that they are done having children, or simply don’t want children at all.
-If that describes you, and you don’t know what your options are for permanent contraception, come to Shenandoah Women’s Healthcare to learn more about safe, effective permanent contraception procedures.
+Normally, contraception is for women who have decided that they are done having children, or simply don’t want children at all.
+If that describes you, and you don’t know what your options are for contraception, come to Shenandoah Women’s Healthcare to learn more about safe, effective permanent contraception procedures.

 Is permanent contraception right for me?

 This is a big decision for you and it’s not taken lightly.
-At SWHC they encourage you to think long and hard about whether or not you would like permanent contraception, and to ask any questions you have before receiving treatment.
+At SWHC they encourage you to think long and hard about whether or not you would like contraception, and to ask any questions you have before receiving treatment.

 - Whether you’re done having children